FLIR/iis_firefly_image_classifier/README.md

 ```

 ### Setup environment using Docker
-In this section we demonstrate how to run a docker container environment from a pre-build Nvidia/TensorFlow docker image
+In this section we demonstrate how to run a docker container environment.

-#### Pull and run Tensorflow-GPU docker environment (GPU support)
+#### Pull and run Tensorflow-GPU docker environment (GPU training)
-This docker container was tested with the following system setup
+This docker container was test using the following system setup
 - Ubuntu 16.04 or later releases and windows 10.
 - Cuda 10.0/Cudnn 7 or later releases.
 - Docker-ce 19.03.12 or later releases.